tm-baker/portfolio/README.md

 # Portfolio
 My portfolio website built with React, available at https://www.tarabaker.ca

-This project was developed based on: https://www.freecodecamp.org/news/build-portfolio-website-react/
+This project was developed using the following tutorial as a starting place: https://www.freecodecamp.org/news/build-portfolio-website-react/

 # Getting Started with Create React App